- - Bylaws

 Here are the steps to become an RCA Board member:

-The RCA Board of Directors will announce a Call for Applications in August.
-This announcement will be delivered to all RCA members via an email blast and will be announced on this website.
+The RCA Board of Directors will announce a Call for Applications in May.
+This announcement will be delivered to all RCA members via an email blast and on this website.

 To be included in the RCA Board election process, you must complete the following documents: